Back to jobs

 What We're Looking For

 We encourage all interested candidates to apply, even if they don’t meet every listed qualification.
-We value diverse perspectives and believe that unique backgrounds can strengthen and enhance the fellowship.
+We value all perspectives and believe that unique backgrounds can strengthen and enhance the fellowship.

-• Coursework, training or experience in fields related to energy efficiency, renewable energy, data analysis, or building efficiency.
+• Coursework, training, or experience in fields related to energy efficiency, renewable energy, environmental science, data analysis, building efficiency, urban planning, engineering, public policy, sustainability, or facilities management.

 • Be comfortable with the basic functions of one or more of the following: Google Office Suite, Microsoft Word, PowerPoint, and Excel.